Table of Contents

 - Which key functionality brings the most money to the company?

-- What are the biggest risks for the app systems?
+- What are the biggest risks for the app operating systems?

 - If you could improve only one thing in an application, what would it be?

-What you shouldn’t do, is retrospectively write the tests for the user stories that successfully function as a part of the system.
+What you shouldn’t do, is retrospectively write the tests for usability testing that successfully function as a part of the system.
 However, we need a set of key scenarios that check the system end-to-end to ensure that future development and maintenance won’t threaten the system functionality.

 How to start legacy app testing

-Here are some guidelines that can be used for testing an existing web application to find the key scenarios and a way to expand them.
+Here are some guidelines that can be used for testing (include security testing or performance testing) and creating test cases an existing web app to find the key scenarios and a way to expand them.

 1) Exploring

-The first thing for you to do testing is to get acquainted with the web application and its features.
-Start with exploring the structure of the website, its pages, the features and behavior of each one.
-For your convenience, you can present the website as a mind map.
-It will always help you to understand, how the pages are connected.
+Exploring the first steps for conducting usability testing or compatibility testing involves getting thoroughly acquainted with the web app and its features.
+Begin by exploring the structure of the website, its pages, and the behavior of each feature.
+For your convenience, you can create a mind map to visualize the website’s structure, which helps in understanding how the pages are interconnected.

 2) Gathering metrics